sarahbizal/personal-book-tracker/docs/spin_up_steps.md

 *Node/Express Steps*
-1. Run `node src/index.ts` to compile and test the server
+1. Run `npx tsx src/index.ts` to compile and test the server